rethinkdb/elasticsearch-river-rethinkdb/README.md

 # Elasticsearch RethinkDB River

+**Note** This river is deprecated and will no longer work with RethinkDB 2.2 and higher.
+It is recommended you use the [RethinkDB logstash input](https://github.com/rethinkdb/logstash-input-rethinkdb) instead.

 This is a plugin for [Elasticsearch][] that pulls in documents from [RethinkDB][], then indexes new/updated/deleted documents in real time.
 Elasticsearch gives you the ability to do [full-text search][].